Table of Contents

 If you have tried telling your ex that you don’t want to be friends or stay in touch but they’re just not getting it, it’s a good idea to block your ex.
 In addition to this, blocking an ex can also be helpful if you think you’re susceptible to drunk calling/texting or stalking them on social media.

 There is no need to beat around the bush if your ex wants to meet up and you’re not interested.
 Just tell them so, politely but firmly.
+You don’t have to explain, justify or defend your decision to not want to meet them.
+Just tell them that you appreciate that they reached out to you but you’ve moved on in life.

 An ex may want to be friends for the sake of old times or because they still care about you and haven’t been able to get over you.
-If you has the potential to be vindictive, this could also be a ploy to get back at you.
+If you have the potential to be vindictive, this could also be a ploy to get back at you.

 What Are The Habits That Kill Romance In A Relationship?
 We List 7!